A Classification Theorem for Steady Euler Flows: Introduction and Main Results

-\begin{enumerate} \item [(i)] $\psi$ vanishes higher than quadratically on $\Gamma$, \item [(ii)] $\psi$ vanishes only quadratically (somewhere) on $\Gamma$ and the associated non-linearity $F$ is not analytic at $c=\psi(\Gamma)$, \item [(iii)] $\psi$ vanishes only quadratically (somewhere) on $\Gamma$ with $F$ analytic at $c=\psi(\Gamma).$ \end{enumerate} In case (iii), it turns out that $F$ may be extended to a larger region containing $\Gamma$ and eventually we return to cases (i) and (ii).
-In both cases (i) and (ii), because $F$ is necessarily non-analytic at $c=\psi(\Gamma)$, it turns out that $\psi-c$ is necessarily single signed in $\Omega_{\Gamma}$--this is a key aspect of the argument.
-In case (i), then we can apply a known result of Brock \cite{brock2000continuous} to deduce that $\psi$ must be radial; a nice feature of Brock's result \cite{brock2000continuous} is that it does not require the boundary of the domain to be smooth.
+\begin{enumerate} \item [(i)] $\psi$ vanishes higher than quadratically on $\Gamma$; \item [(ii)] $\psi$ vanishes only quadratically (somewhere) on $\Gamma$ and the associated nonlinearity $F$ is not analytic at $c=\psi(\Gamma)$; \item [(iii)] $\psi$ vanishes only quadratically (somewhere) on $\Gamma$ with $F$ analytic at $c=\psi(\Gamma).$ \end{enumerate} In both cases (i) and (ii), because $F$ is necessarily non-analytic at $c=\psi(\Gamma)$, it turns out that $\psi-c$ is necessarily {single-signed} in $\Omega_{\Gamma}$--this is a key aspect of the argument.
+In case (i), we can apply a known result of Brock \cite{brock2000continuous} to deduce that $\psi$ must be radial; a nice feature of Brock's result \cite{brock2000continuous} is that it does not require the boundary of the domain to be smooth.
 The analysis in case (ii) is more difficult and will be discussed in more detail below.
-We give an illustration depicting the potential complexity of the level-set in the figure below\footnote{The solid curves on the figure above are the set of critical points of $\psi$ in an elliptical domain.
-The boundary of region A demonstrates situation (i), where all the points are critical points of degree higher than 2.
-The boundary of region B demonstrates the second case (ii), in the case where all of the points are quadratic.
-Regions C and D could represent the third case, where $F$ could be extended from C to D, while D falls into the case (i) or (ii).}.
+We give an illustration depicting the potential complexity of the level-set in Figure \ref{Figure3}\footnote{The solid curves on the figure above are the set of critical points of $\psi$ in an elliptical domain.
+The boundary of the region $A$ demonstrates situation (i), where all points are critical points of degree higher than 2.
+The boundary of the region $B$ demonstrates the second case (ii), in the case where all points are quadratic.
+The regions $C$ and $D$ could represent the third case, where $F$ could be extended from $C$ to $D$, while $D$ falls into case (i) or (ii).}.